Life Insurance After a Stroke: What You Need to Know

 Cons

-• Coverage limits too low to replace income
+• Coverage limits are too low to replace income

-• Premiums can be high relative to coverage
+• Premiums can be high relative to the coverage amount

 • Some policies include graded death benefits